Mission Trips and Outcomes

-The most common heart defects Heart Care International treats include Atrial Septal Defect (ASD), Ventricular Septal Defect (VSD), Tetralogy of Fallot (TET), Coarctation of the Aorta, Patent Ductus Arteriosus (PDA), and Valve repairs.
+The most CHDs treated by Heart Care International include Atrial Septal Defect (ASD), Ventricular Septal Defect (VSD), Tetralogy of Fallot (TET), Coarctation of the Aorta, Patent Ductus Arteriosus (PDA), and Valve repairs.
 The surgical results are outstanding, consistent with the results achieved in the finest centers in the United States.
 Heart Care International’s partnerships with the host-country medical teams not only impacts the children on each mission, but also results in the host country’s development of a sustainable pediatric cardiothoracic program.